Choma, Zambia: Education

 and 11.St Mulumba's Special School, named after the Ugandan Saint Matiya Mulumba.

 In 2016, the Government of Zambia indicated intentions to construct a public university in Choma, once suitable land is located.

 Culture and lifestyle

-Choma Town is home to a museum dedicated to the cultural heritage of the Tonga people of southern Zambia.
+Choma Museum and Crafts Centre on the Lusaka–Livingstone road in the centre of town is dedicated to the cultural heritage of the Tonga people of southern Zambia.

 Choma has a variety of restaurants, cafes and street food stalls within the gardens of Choma Museum.
 The main market, Makalanguzu, also sells ingredients and traditional street food, including fish, grains, tobacco leaves and roasted corn.

 Choma is home to a number of bars and nightclubs which have hosted notable Zambian artists including Macky 2, Petersen Zagaze and Mampi.

 International presence

 From 2012 to 2017, Choma hosted successive teams of Voluntary Service Overseas (VSO) youth volunteers working in the areas of health, education and environment.